-A mission statement is not the same as your company's slogan, which generally serves as marketing tool designed to grab attention quickly.
+These questions, and more, can be found in a company's mission statement.
+This is not the same as your company's slogan, which generally serves as a marketing tool designed to grab attention quickly.
 The mission statement is also not necessarily the same as your vision statement, which defines where you want your company to go.
 While you may include the statement in your business plan, a mission statement is not a substitute for the plan itself.

 What does a mission statement include?